sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 	The flat() method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.

+## Algorithm :

+step 1: start the program.

+step 3: pass the array to flat method and stored it in a new variable.

+step 4: print the variable.

+step 5: stop the program.

 Source Code : 👉 https://github.com/sundharwinston/JavascriptGrammer/blob/main/views/Evaluation1/arrayflat.ejs

 ## 15. Group by the id of the following array of objects using the Array.reduce method?